pecknigel/trading-exchange-collaborative-learning/README.md

 Create a data service for generating fake trades that can be used as a basis for fake markets.

+#### Event Based Data Service

+A data service based on an event bus that fires off price change events and amalgamates them to a live price list.
+Potentially with distributed services firing events.

 #### Your Own Ideas

 There are so many possibilities for practicing software development with a fake trading exchange system.
 See what you can come up with or discuss it with a mentor.
 Share and discuss your ideas in the comments.